teleifo/CS3227-2610-MP1/docs/UserGuide.md

 title: User Guide
 ---

-FitBot is a **desktop fitness tracker for recording and reviewing workouts**.
+FitBot is a desktop fitness tracker for recording and reviewing workouts.
 It provides a graphical user interface (GUI) with a command box for users who prefer to manage workouts using typed commands.

 ## Table of Contents